Annibadakh/Annibadakh/README.md

 - 👨‍💻 All of my projects are available at [http://annibadakh.github.io/my-portfolio](http://annibadakh.github.io/my-portfolio)

-- 💬 Ask me about **Javascript, React.js, Node.js, MonboDB, Mysql,Java.**
+- 💬 Ask me about **Javascript, React.js, Node.js, MonboDB, Mysql, Java.**

 - 📫 How to reach me **aniketbadakh1212@gmail.com**